antoine-de/mimirsbrunn/README.md

 ### bano2mimir

-This component import bano's data into Mimir.
+This component imports bano's data into Mimir.

 You can get bano's data from http://bano.openstreetmap.fr/data/